-- A certification that the equipment will be used on an authorized Federal-aid project within 3 months. - A certification that the equipment will be used for its intended purpose over the useful life of the equipment.
+- For NHPP and STBG eligible equipment purchases, a certification that the equipment will be used on an authorized Federal-aid project within 3 months.
+For HSIP eligible safety equipment purchases, a certification that the equipment will be used within 3 months on any public road or highway consistent with the definition of a Highway Safety Improvement Project. - A certification that the equipment will be used for its intended purpose over the useful life of the equipment.
 The certification must include a discussion on the expected useful life of the equipment and the annual number and types of projects that would benefit from the use of this equipment. - A certification that the contracting agency has in place sound internal controls for documenting and monitoring its efficient use on eligible activities.
 The Division Administrator may require a report from the State documenting the use of the equipment as part of its monitoring program. - A certification that the equipment will be maintained and not lie idle for extended periods of time making it inefficient as a direct cost activity. - Evidence that adequate internal controls are in place and reasonable assurances that Federal-aid funds are not participating in unallowable costs.